micahjsmith/website/content/blog/poor-mans-google-sheets-mail-merge.md

 [^1]: There may be better ways to create this formula that doesn't require adding separate lines for each header, maybe using [`ARRAYFORMULA`](https://support.google.com/docs/answer/3093275?hl=en) or something beyond my Google Sheets expertise.
 Let me know in the comments if you figure this out.

-[^2]: You can probably paste raw HTML markup into the body cell and then figure out how this can best be sent in your email client, maybe be providing a header like `Content-Type: text/html; charset="UTF-8"` as another parameter in the mailto URL, but I haven't looked into this.

-[^3]: I'll refer to various keyboard shortcuts, which reflects my setup of macOS.
+[^2]: I'll refer to various keyboard shortcuts, which reflects my setup of macOS.
 Please substitute the relevant keyboard shortcuts for your own setup.